ARM-software/arm-trusted-firmware/contributing.md

     [automatically closed] when merged into the [arm-trusted-firmware] `master` branch.
 *   Where appropriate, please update the documentation.
-    *   Consider whether the [User Guide] or [Porting Guide] need updating.
+    *   Consider whether the [User Guide], [Porting Guide], [Firmware Design] or other in-source documentation needs updating.
-    *   Changes that have a material impact on behavior or programming interfaces should have an entry at the end of the "[Detailed changes since last release]" section of the [Change Log].
-Minor changes (e.g. basic refactoring or typo fixes) do not need an entry.
     *   If this is your first contribution, you may add your name or your company name to the [Acknowledgements] file.
     *   For topics with multiple commits, you should make all documentation